- This event has passed.

 September 24 @ 12:30 pm - 1:45 pm

-George is a Non-Resident Senior Fellow at the Reiss Center on Law and Security at NYU School of Law and is a partner in WSGR’s San Francisco office.
-George most recently served as the deputy general counsel (legislation) at the US Department of Defense under the Obama administration.
+Beth George is a Non-Resident Senior Fellow at the Reiss Center on Law and Security at NYU School of Law and is a partner in WSGR’s San Francisco office.
+Beth most recently served as the deputy general counsel (legislation) at the US Department of Defense under the Obama administration.
 In that role, she led an office of lawyers who provided legal advice and support to the Department, particularly the Office of the Secretary of Defense, in the areas of legislation and other congressional matters affecting the Department.
-Previously, George served as an associate counsel in the White House counsel’s office, where she worked on national security matters.
+Previously, Beth served as an associate counsel in the White House counsel’s office, where she worked on national security matters.
 George joined the federal government as an honors attorney in the US Department of Justice’s national security division.
 She first served as an attorney in the Office of Intelligence, where she worked on surveillance and operational matters.
 Later, she joined the Office of Law and Policy, where she worked on sensitive policy matters.
-George also served on detail to the Senate Select Committee on Intelligence, where she served as the sole legal counsel to a team of bipartisan professional staff members assigned to review intelligence collection activities.
+Beth also served on detail to the Senate Select Committee on Intelligence, where she served as the sole legal counsel to a team of bipartisan professional staff members assigned to review intelligence collection activities.